Chanderi

 Why Visit Chanderi?

-• Historical Riches — Home to over 300 monuments, including forts and Jain temples.
+• Historical Marvels — Home to over 300 ancient monuments, including forts and temples.

-• Handloom Heritage — Famous for Chanderi sarees, a 700-year-old weaving tradition.
+• Textile Heritage — Famous for Chanderi sarees, handwoven with intricate gold and silver threads.

-• Scenic Beauty — Surrounded by nine hills and serene lakes like Betwa River.
+• Scenic Beauty — Surrounded by rolling hills and serene lakes, perfect for nature lovers.

 Top Things to Do & See